 Interact with your subject.
 In some countries it is so easy to photograph people, just use your facial expression to connect with the persons.

 Get as close as you can and take many, many photos (Don’t forget to bring enough SD cards).

-The above tips are very easy for you to execute.
+These travel photography tips are very easy for you to perform.
 The most important advice I can give you is practice, practice, practice.
 You will see a steady progress in your photography skills the more you practice.
 Also, check out the Instagram feeds of photographers to be inspired.

 If you want to move your photography to a higher level, join one of my photography holidays to awesome locations.
 You will learn simple methods of how you can improve your skills.
 And here’s how to shoot wildlife.